erikacamilleri/secolvl-java-course/java-olvl-sec/src/yr_10/lesson06/README.md

 Input and store the weight and dimensions for one parcel.
 All the dimensions (l, b, h) and the weight must be validated on entry and an unsuitable parcel is rejected.

-- Dimension (l + b + h) cannot be more than 100cm
+- Dimension (l or b or h) cannot be more than 100cm
-- The sum of all dimensions must not be greater than 300cm.
+- The sum of all dimensions (l + b + h) must not be greater than 300cm.
 - The weight must be between 1kg and 10kg (inclusive).

 ### Task 2 - Check the size and weight of many parcels (MEDIUM)